Reviews

 product-image

 DeleteMe is a paid service that removes personal data from โ€œpeople searchโ€ sites and data brokers.
-After six months, they scrubbed 67 listings with information such as name, address, age and relatives.
-The service has so far been unsuccessful with just three brokers.
+In a one year trial of the service, they scrubbed 68 listings with information such as name, address, age and relatives.

 The convenience of automating opt-out requests makes it worthwhile for those concerned about their digital footprint.
 However, if youโ€™re on a tight budget, the process of removing your information can be done manually.